Podcast: Download

 For instance, 22 could be “nun” (n+n)

 54 could be “liar” (l+r).
-Personally, I think of Jim Carrey in the movie “Liar Liar” with a lyre to help make it even more memorable.
+Personally, I think of Jim Carrey in the movie “Liar Liar” playing a lyre to help make this number even more memorable.

 To remember longer sequences of numbers, you need to combine the sounds you have made.
 If you want to remember the number 2254, you could visualize a nun punching Jim Carrey for lying!